MyCryptoHQ/knowledge-base-content/staying-safe/ethereum-two-people-same-private-key.md

 Don't believe me?
 Go ahead, there are billions of dollars worth of value in the blockchain.
 You're welcome to set up a computer program to generate tons of these numbers and check each one to see whether it has any money in it.

 Disclaimer: NEVER actually pick your private key out of your own brain.
 It turns out humans are really bad at picking random numbers, even when we think we're good at it.
-Use a secure random number generator like the one in MyCrypto, Ledger, or TREZOR.
+Use a secure random number generator like the one in MyCrypto, Ledger, or Trezor.

 ---